Breed profile: Beagle

 The term ‘puppy dog eyes’ could have been coined to describe the loveable beagle, a dog that can melt a heart with one pleading look.
 While their eyes are one of their most endearing features, the beagle’s floppy ears, muscular build and short, slightly curved tails with white tips make them even more endearing.

-Beagles are generally even-tempered and they have a gentle disposition, making them great family pets.
+Beagles are generally even-tempered and have a gentle disposition, making them great family pets.
 However, they can be challenging to train and have a tendency to follow their noses wherever they might take them.
-For these reasons, it’s recommended to enrol them in an obedience training course sooner rather than later.
+For these reasons, it’s recommended to enrol them in an obedience training course at a young age.
+See our guide to puppy training for some helpful tips.

-Beagles love children and will match their boundless energy and join in any outdoor pursuits with gusto.
-However, this is a dog prone to severe separation anxiety.
-It does not cope well with long periods of isolation or alone time.
+Beagles love children and will match their boundless energy.
+They love to join in any outdoor pursuits with gusto.
+They are a dog that loves company and can be prone to developing separation anxiety.

 Health and care of beagles